ortrsa/Ex3/README.md

 # How it's work..
-After initing the graph, the fun part begins,
+After initializing the graph, the fun part begins,
 In GraphAlgo we implement advenced functhion with some familiar algorithms like BFS, and dijkstra's.